ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     VIRPASS
         For a VIRPASS TCP connection with an VIRNT or VIRKIX system VIRPESIT
-        For a TCP connection with a file transfer program such as CFT/IP VIRNEOX
+        For a TCP connection with a file transfer program such as CFT/IP.
+No longer documented.
+Please refer to “Virtel459_Connectivity_Guide.pdf” if necessary.
+    VIRNEOX
-        For a TCP connection with a remote program using the VIRNEOX protocol
+        For a TCP connection with a remote program using the VIRNEOX protocol.
+No longer documented.
+Please refer to “Virtel459_Connectivity_Guide.pdf” if necessary.
     XOT or VIRXOT
-        For an XOT line
+        For an XOT line.
+No longer documented.
+Please refer to “Virtel459_Connectivity_Guide.pdf” if necessary.

     The following values are valid for an XM line: